Search

 • Where is the nearest safe area that has respirable air?

-Use the SDS for guidance on requirements of the particular respiratory hazard.
-The CSA Standard Z94.4-11 (R2016) Selection, Use and Care of Respirators outlines a respirator selection decision logic model in more detail.
+Use the safety data sheet (SDS) for guidance on the requirements of the particular respiratory hazard.
+The CSA Standard Z94.4 Selection, Use and Care of Respirators outlines a respirator selection decision logic model in more detail.

-Contact the governmental occupational health and safety agencies in your jurisdiction to find out additional information on regulatory requirements for respiratory protection.
+Contact the government department responsible for health and safety in your jurisdiction to find out additional information on regulatory requirements for respiratory protection.